splunk/public-o11y-docs/gdi/get-data-in/application/python/troubleshooting/common-python-troubleshooting.rst

 Channel pipeline error
 -------------------------------------------------------------------

-If you're seeing the following error in your logs, it may mean that the Python agent is trying to send trace data to the Observability Cloud ingest endpoint, which is not yet supported by OTLP:
+If you're seeing the following error in your logs, it might mean that the Python agent is trying to send trace data to the Observability Cloud ingest endpoint, which is not yet supported by OTLP:

 .. code-block:: bash